Fritz Røed: Biography

 Røed was chairman of Artists' Association from 1981 to 1982 and chairman of the Association of Norwegian Sculptors 1984–1988.
 Røed had a studio in the small mountain town of Villa Faraldi in Liguria, Italy.
 The National Museum of Art, Architecture and Design owns three of his works.

-In 2004, Fritz Røed Sculpture Park officially opened in the community of Bryne.
+In 2004, Fritz Røed Sculpture Park officially opened in the town of Bryne.
 The park consists of sculptures that are quite varied in style and size.
 Fritz Røed was involved in the planning and design of the park, and had even submitted plans for the sculpture park.